This has been a morning of contrasts.

 While she was in the US, she kind of fell in love with it and is now planning to come back for as long as possible, but getting a visa will take at least 6 months, possibly 12 -- so she needed a place to stay in the UK until then.

-Juniper had never met Lottie in person and was nervous as to whether they'd get along, but the chemistry has in fact been excellent and I don't think I've ever seen Juniper looking so happy -- so this has totally been a positive counterpoint to the sad news in the first part of this post.
+Juniper had never met Lottie in person and was nervous as to whether they'd get along, but the chemistry has in fact been excellent and I don't think I've ever seen either of them looking so happy (especially Juniper!) -- so this has totally been a positive counterpoint to the sad news in the first part of this post.

 And yet it should be noted that in the midst of our sorrow, this death takes place in the shadow of new life -- the sunrise on a new world.